OfficeDev/outlook-dev-docs/docs/add-ins/limits-for-activation-and-javascript-api-for-outlook-add-ins.md

 ---
-title: Limits for activation and API usage in Outlook add-ins | Microsoft Docs
+title: Limits for activation and API usage in Outlook add-ins
 description: Be aware of certain activation and API usage guidelines, and implement your add-ins to stay within these limits.
 author: jasonjoh
 ms.topic: article